Comet AutoFoam

 Extensive Analysis Capabilities

 Predicts acoustical performance such as sound transmission loss and absorptions coefficient.
-Estimates macroscopic material propeties of a wide variety of material combinations.
+Estimates macroscopic material properties of a wide variety of material combinations.

 Broad material library